 Recognition, protection, and fulfillment of indigenous peoples' right to land are critical, not only for their identity but also for their survival and wellbeing.
 In this regard, governments across Asia need to respect the economic, social, cultural, and spiritual values and importance that indigenous peoples attach to their lands, territories, and resources.

-Under its main goal Indigenous Peoples’ rights to lands, territories and resources are recognised and governed by the communities in a sustainable manner.
-This particular initiative aims for the following outcomes:
+Under the main goal Indigenous Peoples’ rights to lands, territories and resources are recognised and governed by the communities in a sustainable manner, this initiative strives for the following outcomes:

-- Strengthened in-country and inter-country learning, collaboration and solidarity and to sustain Indigenous Peoples’ land rights campaign and advocacy in various levels and as a regional platform; and
+- Strengthened in-country and inter-country learning, collaboration, and solidarity to sustain indigenous peoples’ land rights advocacy in various levels as a regional platform;

-- Increased awareness of and support to Indigenous Peoples rights to LTR by the wider civil society organisations and relevant institutions for policy change and effective implementation
+- Increased awareness of and support to indigenous peoples' rights to land, territories, and resources by the wider civil society organisations and relevant institutions in order to achieve policy change and effective implementation

 Where we work